astra-sim/astra-sim/README.md

 $ sudo pip3 install protobuf==3.6.1 pydot
 ```

+Note, that for the ns3 backend `python2`, `gcc-5.0` and `g++-5.0` are additionally required.
+This is because the ns3 backend is based on an older ns3 version.
+When Chakra 3.0 but ns3 2.0.

 - #### macOS
 For macOS, you can first install required dependencies using [homebrew](https://brew.sh).
 ```bash